NuriddinovMA/Charm/README.md

 The \<new chromosome\> is the name of the simulated chromosome resulting from the rearrangement.
 This name can match with the \<chromosome\> or, better, be novel. **Attention!** The reference chromosomes specified in the \<chromosome\> column are totally deleted and replaced by the \<new chromosome\>.

-The values in \<copy number of the locus on NEW position\> can be any; the negative values correspond to the inversion; the "0" corresponds to the deletion.
+The values in \<copy number of the locus on NEW position\> can be any; the negative values correspond to the inversion; the "0" corresponds to the deletion. **Attention!** If \<copy number of the locus on NEW position\> is more then 1, or less then -1, the rearrangment will bi simulated as *tandem* (head-to-tail) CNV.
+In other cases, describe every repeated loci by the new line.

 Examples: